GoogleChrome/web.dev/src/site/content/en/learn/html/audio-video/index.md

 the scope of this lesson.
 Jake Archibald has a post explaining [how to determine the codec parameter for an AV1 video](https://jakearchibald.com/2022/html-codecs-parameter-for-av1/) if you want to learn more.

-When displaying a video, by default, the first frame of the video is shown as the still shot, or "poster", when it becomes available.
+When displaying a video, by default, the first frame of the video is shown as the still shot when it becomes available.
 This is something that can be controlled.
 The `poster` attribute enables the source of an image to show while the video is downloading and until it is played.
+If the video plays and is subsequently paused, the poster is not re-shown.

 Make sure to define the aspect ratio of your video, because when the video loads, a size difference between the poster and the video will cause a reflow and repaint.

-In case you were wondering, if the video plays and is subsequently paused, the poster is not re-shown.

 Always include the [boolean](/learn/html/attributes/#boolean-attributes) `controls` attribute.
 This makes the user controls visible, providing users with the ability to control audio levels, mute the audio completely, and expand the video to fullscreen.